>

 Maurice Ruddick, a 46 year-old African Canadian, was one of the seven last miners to be found alive after the disaster.
 The poem he wrote about it was expanded by Bill Clifton with local friends and musicians, Paul Clayton and Sonny Pembroke.
 Clifton sang this Springhill Disaster on the 1966 album Folk Scene.

-Peggy Seeger and Ewan MacColl composed The Ballad of Springhill, which they originally performed as an a cappella duet in 1959.
-They recorded if for their 1960 Folkways album New Briton Gazette Vol. 1 .
+Peggy Seeger and Ewan MacColl composed The Ballad of Springhill, and originally performed it as an a cappella duet in 1959.
+They recorded if for their 1960 Folkways album New Briton Gazette Vol. 1 and they sang it on their 1970 Argo album The World of Ewan MacColl and Peggy Seeger.
+They noted on the first album:

 Nigel Denver sang Peggy Seeger’s song as Springhill Disaster on his 1964 eponymous Decca album Nigel Denver.
 He noted: